Kenya Program Details

 Courses and Research:

 One of the best ways to discuss, process and build upon the Kenya Semester Program is through additional classes and/or research which allow students to examine an aspect of Kenyan society in greater depth.
 St. Lawrence has a strong tradition of offering interdisciplinary courses and research opportunities in African studies.
-Plus with roughly 100 students a year visiting studying abroad in Africa via the KSP, The France Program's Senegal Field component or through summer courses in Ethiopia students are very likely to encounter others on campus who are just as passionate about their abroad experience.
+Plus with roughly 100 students a year studying abroad in Africa via the KSP, the program in Bordeaux's Senegal field component, or through summer courses in Ghana and Ethiopia, students are very likely to encounter others on campus who are just as passionate about their abroad experience.

-African Studies Minor/ Major: Students returning from the KSP will need just one more African studies course to complete the African Studies Minor or one of the Combined Major options with Anthropology, Government, Economics or History.
-To complete the degree requirements for African studies, students will need to take a 400 level research seminar.
-Currently the African studies program offers one of these dual-listed research seminars each semester and there is also an opportunity to complete the requirements for a minor/combined major in African studies by applying to do an independent study.
+African Studies Minor/ Major: Students returning from the KSP will need just one more African Studies course to complete the African Studies Minor or one of the Combined Major options with Anthropology, Government, Economics or History.
+To complete the degree requirements for an African Studies, students will need to take a 400 level research seminar.
+Currently, the African Studies program offers one of these dual-listed research seminars each semester and there is also an opportunity to complete the requirements for a minor/combined major in African studies by applying to do an independent study.
 Faculty and alum of the KSP note how these courses/research opportunities have allowed a number of students to conduct further research associated with a direct experience they had in Kenya.